boazbk/tcs/lec_00_1_math_background.md

 ::: {.remark title="Ifs and equalities in definitions" #ifindef}
 The meaning of "if" is subtly different in the context of a _definition_ than it is in the context of a standalone mathematical statement.
 When we say that we define $n$ to be a perfect square if $n=k^2$ for some $k\in \N$, we are _defining_ the new property "perfect square" to be equivalent to the property that $n=k^2$ for some $k\in \N$.
-Since this is the _definition_ of this property, it means that $n$ is in fact a perfect square _if and only if_  $n=k^2$ for some $k\in \N$.
-We could have equally well  said that $n$ is be a perfect square _if and only if_ (or use the abbreviation _iff_) $n=k^2$ for some $k\in \N$.
-We will indeed sometimes use "iff" instead of "if" in definitions when it helps clarity, but since mathematicians typically use "if" in such cases, we will often follow this convention as well.
+Since this is the _definition_ of this property, it means that $n$ is in fact a perfect square _if and only if_  $n=k^2$ for some $k\in \N$.^[We could also have used "if and only if" in the definitions, but since mathematicians typically use "if" in such cases, we will typically follow the same convention.]
 Similarly, the equality symbol "$=$" plays a subtly different role in the context of a definition than it does elsewhere.
 When we say something like "we define $y= \sqrt{x}$" what we really mean is that we are _assigning_ the value $\sqrt{x}$ to $y$, as opposed to _asserting_ that $y$ equals $\sqrt{x}$.
 To compare with programming languages, in the context of a definition, the equality sign $=$ plays the role analogous to the assignment operator `=` in languages such as C, Python, or Javascript, while in other contexts it plays the role analogous to the "equal to" operator `==`.

-A definition does not have to occur only in the context of a formal "Definition" environment.
+A definition does not have to occur only in the context of a formal "Definition" box.
 Whenever you see text such as "we define X as", "let Y be", or "we denote by Z", this is a sign that a new term is being defined.
 :::

 ### Assertions: Theorems, lemmas, claims